raffasan13/manager-readme/README.md

 ### About me
 ---

+#### Background

 I have studied computer science and I have been dedicated to Software Development since 2005 and lately I'have been a bit far from coding _which I really miss_, for management tasks, deddicating my time and energy to build that _mitic_ concept of "High Performance Teams" to real life.

+#### Profesional Interests

+Sometimes I feel the famous FoMo, _(Fear of Missing Out)_ referring to Tech Industry, so to avoid it, I really love to dive into trends and surveys about tools and most popular programming languages, new launching.
+I also love to learn from tech innovation and disruptive business.

+Recently I was introduced to a whole new concept, _at least new for me_, and way to perceive and appreciate the art of coding, called Software Craftsman.
+That's the reason why I am starting to navigate into that wide deep perception of creating software that will become an incredibly and amazing and maintainable Digital Product.

+#### Personal Interests

+One of the activities that I enjoy the most, is cooking but if it is on a grill even better!
+I took it seriously, and I started to learn different techniques such as low & slow, fire management, cooking terms and tooling around grilling.
+At the end grilling is intimately related to software development, due to start creating from scratch, following a process of creation, certain techniques to achieve expectations and engagement from your users are needed besides, it will constantly iterate in the search of improvement.

+I am a big fan of "Bricolage" or better known as DIY _(Do It Yourself)_.
+I love motor sports, specially Formula One.
+I used to follow soccer very closely but now only world competitions.
+Yoga is another of my "guilty pleasures", unfortunately I left it aside for a while, but I am committed to reactivate it in the short term.

 ### What is comming next
 ---